philip844/school_db_project/README.md

 Calm Weather Mobile App

-This is a modern, cross-platform mobile weather application built with Flutter (Dart).
-It provides users with current weather conditions, a 5-day forecast, and both automatic location detection (via GPS) and manual city search, all presented using a soothing, calm blue/teal color palette.
+This is a comprehensive, standalone mobile weather application built with Flutter (Dart).
+It provides real-time weather information and forecast data, secured by a custom authentication system that connects to a live backend database.
+The entire interface utilizes a calm, non-distracting blue/teal color palette.

 1. Key Components and Technologies